Pancrelipase (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you take iron supplements or vitamins that contain iron.
+- Some foods and medicines can affect how pancrelipase works.
+Tell your doctor if you use iron supplements or vitamins that contain iron.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney problems, gout, high uric acid in the blood or urine (hyperuricemia or hyperuricosuria), severe pancreas disease, or bowel problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney problems, gout, high uric acid in the blood or urine (hyperuricemia or hyperuricosuria), severe pancreas disease, or bowel problems.
 Tell your doctor if you have trouble swallowing capsules or a history of problems with blood sugar levels.

 - This medicine is made from the pancreas of pigs.
 The risk of getting a virus from medicines made of pig organs has been greatly reduced in recent years.
 This is the result of required testing for certain viruses and testing during the making of these medicines.
 Although the risk is low, talk with your doctor if you have concerns.